 The Eaglehead/Liberty University Logo is symbolic of the athletic teams of the University.
 The name for all male sports teams is “The Flames”; all female sports teams are referred to as “The Lady Flames.”
 The Flames Mascot is an eagle named “Sparky.”

 Liberty University offers a wide variety of programs and specializations in residential and online formats.
 These degree programs include Associate, Bachelor’s, Master’s, Post-Masters, Specialist, and Doctoral degrees.
-Additionally, the Rawlings School of Divinity offers Graduate programs with a variety of specializations.
 At Liberty, you have the unique opportunity to study with world-class faculty in a distinctively Christian environment.

 Liberty Blue, Liberty Red, Light Blue, Charcoal Gray, Athletics Grey, and White.

 Two semesters with a Winter Intersession and Summer Session.

 Liberty University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, bachelor, master, specialist and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Liberty University.

 Normal inquiries about the institution, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to Liberty University.